EdwinVelazquez/Revenge/GameSaveTest/README.md

   - Ability to edit score(better to use setScoreSorted), names, and level
   - Ability to get average of all scores
   - Ability to get player info or if doesn't exist add new player with default score (0)
+  - Ability to get the index row number of player if it doesn't exist then add a new player and return its index